 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium and will also be monitored in any inspection of the school.
 At The Coopers’ Company and Coborn School the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
-Additionally, each intervention paid for by the Pupil Premium is subject to monitoring, review and evaluation by the Pupil Premium Co-ordinator, Mrs Sears and, through her, by the Senior Leadership Team and Governors.
+Additionally, each intervention paid for by the Pupil Premium is subject to monitoring, review and evaluation by the Pupil Premium Champion, Mrs Jacobs and, through her, by the Senior Leadership Team and Governors.

 Our Pupil Premium Strategy Statement contains further information on how the Pupil Premium is spent at Coopers’ Coborn as well as the impact the funding is currently having.
 In addition, the role of our Pupil Premium Champion, Mrs Jacobs, is explained in further detail.